German-BioImaging/omero-ontop-mappings/README.md

 ```console
 bash deploy.sh PREFIX URI
 ```
 Replace `PREFIX` AND `URI` with the prefix name and URL for your OMERO instance, respectively.
-E.g. for the (hypothetical ) Institute of Bioimaging, which runs OMERO at the URL `https://ome.iob.net`, a sensible choice would be `setup_site.sh iob https://ome.iob.net/`.
+E.g. for the (hypothetical ) Institute of Bioimaging, which runs OMERO at the URL `https://ome.iob.net`, a sensible choice would be `bash deploy.sh iob https://ome.iob.net/`.

 This will create a new deployment directory named after the `PREFIX` (/iob\// in the example above), containing these files:

-1. /iob\/iob.ttl/: The mapping ontology
+1. *PREFIX.ttl*: The mapping ontology
-1. /iob\/iob.obda/: The mappings with adjusted site prefix and URL.
+1. *PREFIX.obda*: The mappings with adjusted site prefix and URL.
-1. /iob\/catalog-v001.xml/: 3rd party ontologies imported into /omemap.ttl/, in particular the OME core ontology.
+1. *catalog-v001.xml*: 3rd party ontologies imported into /omemap.ttl/, in particular the OME core ontology.
-1. /iob\/iob.properties/: Properties file containing the database connection parameters.
+1. *PREFIX.properties*: Properties file containing the database connection parameters.
-1. /iob\/core.owl.ttl: A patched version of the OMERO core ontology originally obtained form https://joshmoore.github.io/ome-ld/core .
+1. *core.owl.ttl*: A patched version of the OMERO core ontology originally obtained form https://joshmoore.github.io/ome-ld/core .

 ### Edit properties file
 In the properties file, you need to change the values for `jdbc.user`, `jdbc.password`, and `jdbc.url`.
 Consider setting up a read-only database user (role)